conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

 kubectl logs -f -n NAMESPACE -l conduktor.io/app-name=platform --all-containers
 ```

-[^1]: You don't have to be administrator of the cluster, but your should be able to create new resources in a namespace.
+[^1]: You don't have to be administrator of the cluster, but you should be able to create new resources in a namespace.